RickySeverino/direct-box/README.md

 ### What is a DI Box? ###

-DI (Direct Injection) boxes take an unbalanced, high-impedance signal and converts it to a balanced, low-impedance signal.
+DI (Direct Injection) boxes take an unbalanced, high-impedance instrument signal and converts it to a balanced, low-impedance signal.
 Using a DI Box ensures that the signal is recorded at its best.

-Also, it allows you to record a direct guitar signal for us in mixing.
+Also, it allows you to record a direct guitar signal for use in mixing.